-Table 3.
-Endometabolites produced by E. huxleyi that were statistically significantly different in the 20°C treatment when compared to the 14°C and 28°C treatments.

 In the 28°C treatment, myo-inositol had a significantly higher concentration and guanine had a significantly lower concentration than in the 14°C and 20°C treatments (Table 4).
-Myo-inositol is a sugar alcohol, so it is involved in carbon and energy storage, but it is also involved in multiple other growth and development processes like hormone signaling, structure synthesis, and stress tolerance (Qiao et al., 2021).
+Myo-inositol is a sugar alcohol, so it is involved in carbon and energy storage, but it is also involved in other growth and development processes such as hormone signaling, synthesis of structural supports, and stress tolerance (Qiao et al., 2021).
 28°C is warmer than E. huxleyi’s preferred range of 20-25°C and warmer than 27°C, which has been observed as the maximum temperature of increased growth in E. huxleyi (Fielding, 2013).
 A low photosynthetic efficiency (Figure 1) and high concentration of myo-inositol may indicate that the E. huxleyi cells were stressed at this warm temperature.
-The accumulation of myo-inositol may have been necessary to alleviate and promote growth and development under heat stress.
+The accumulation of myo-inositol was potentially necessary to alleviate heat stress and promote growth and development.

 Guanine is a purine nucleobase, which is a major component of DNA and RNA.
-It has also been found to be important in nitrogen storage within the cell (Mojzeš et al., 2020).
-Nitrogen stimulates growth and positively affects metabolism within phytoplankton cells, so the E. huxleyi cells may have depleted this source of nitrogen to help them grow while stressed at a high temperature.
+It has also been found to be important in nitrogen storage in cells (Mojzeš et al., 2020).
+Nitrogen stimulates growth and positively affects metabolism within phytoplankton cells, so the E. huxleyi cells may have depleted this source of nitrogen during growth while stressed at a high temperature.
 Low concentrations of nitrogen cause a reduction of photosynthesis, which is reflected in the low photosynthetic efficiency in the 28°C treatment (Figure 1).
 Nitrogen shortages also cause an accumulation of carbon and energy rich, nitrogen-free compounds, which may also explain the high concentration of myo-inositol in this temperature treatment.

+Table 4.
+Endometabolites produced by E. huxleyi that were statistically significantly different in the 28°C treatment when compared to the 14°C and 20°C treatments.